Br00ty/DS3_AP_Maptracker/README.md

-# Template Pack for PopTracker
+# Dark Souls III Map Tracker Pack for PopTracker

-This a Dark Souls III map tracker package for PopTracker.
+This is a Dark Souls III Map Tracker for PopTracker.
+Designed around the Archipelago version of the randomizer, setup for auto-tracking as well.

 ## Installation

-Download the latest release from the releases section! :)
+Download the latest release from the releases section, and then move it into `/poptracker/packs/` and you're all set!

 ## More Info